GeorgOhneH/WerbeSkip/README.md

 Build with Machine Learning, Django and Vue

 ## Installation
-Note: Cloning this repository may take a while, because it's very big
+Note: Cloning this repository may take a while, because it's very large

-[Redis](https://redis.io/download) must be installed on your system
+[Redis](https://redis.io/download) and ffmpeg (with the environment variable) must be installed on your system
 ``` bash
 # install dependencies
 npm install